-19. The Defendant admits paragraph 19 of the FASOC.

-- 20. The Defendant admits paragraph 20 of the FASOC. - 21.
+- 19. The Defendant admits paragraph 19 of the FASOC. - 20.
+The Defendant admits paragraph 20 of the FASOC. - 21.
 The Defendant admits paragraph 21 of the FASOC. - 22.
 The Defendant admits paragraph 22 of the FASOC. - 23.
 The Defendant admits paragraph 23 of the FASOC. - 24.
 The Defendant admits paragraph 24 of the FASOC. - 25.
-In response to paragraph 25 of the FASOC, the Defendant: - (a) admits the Plaintiff was approached by SC Jarnet handling a drug detection dog named Seeby; - (b) says that the Plaintiff was seeking to enter a public place at which a concert or other artistic performance, dance party of other entertainment was being held, within the meaning of s 148(1)(b) of LEPRA; - (c) in the alternative, says that the Plaintiff was seeking to enter part of a premises being used for the consumption of liquor that was sold at the premises (where the premises were not being used primarily as a restaurant or other dining place) within the meaning of s 148(1)(a) of LEPRA; - in the further alternative, says that a warrant was sought and obtained for the drug dog operation under s 149 of LEPRA; - (e) says further that, in the premises, SC Jarnet was authorised pursuant to ss 147, 148(1) and/or 149 of LEPRA to use Seeby to carry out "general drug detection" within the meaning of s 145 of LEPRA; and - (f) otherwise does not admit the paragraph. - 26.
-In response to paragraph 26 of the FASOC, the Defendant: - (a) says that Seeby gave a positive indication that there was a prohibited substance in the airspace around the Plaintiff; and - (b) otherwise does not admit the paragraph. - 27.
-In response to paragraph 27 of the FASOC, the Defendant: - (a) admits that SC Jarnet spoke to the Plaintiff; - (b) says that SC Jarnet told the Plaintiff his name and place of duty; - (c) admits that the Plaintiff stopped walking towards the entrance; - (d) says that SC Jarnet was lawfully authorised to stop and detain the Plaintiff pursuant to s 21 of LEPRA because SC Jarnet suspected on reasonable grounds that the

-Plaintiff had in her possession or under her control, in contravention of the Drug Misuse and Trafficking Act 1985, a prohibited plant or prohibited drug;
+In response to The Defendant admits paragraph 25 of the FASOC., the Defendant: - (a) admits the Plaintiff was approached by SC Jarnet handling a drug detection dog named Seeby; - (b) says that the Plaintiff was seeking to enter a public place at which a concert or other artistic performance, dance party of other entertainment was being held, within the meaning of s 148(1)(b) of LEPRA; - (c) in the alternative, says that the Plaintiff was seeking to enter part of a premises being used for the consumption of liquor that was sold at the premises (where the premises were not being used primarily as a restaurant or other dining place) within the meaning of s 148(1)(a) of LEPRA;

+- (d) in the further alternative, says that a warrant was sought and obtained for the drug dog operation under s 149 of LEPRA; - (e) says further that, in the premises, SC Jarnet was authorised pursuant to ss 147, 148(1) and/or 149 of LEPRA to use Seeby to carry out "general drug detection" within the meaning of s 145 of LEPRA; and - (f) otherwise does not admit the paragraph. - 26.
+In response to The Defendant admits paragraph 26 of the FASOC., the Defendant: - (a) says that Seeby gave a positive indication that there was a prohibited substance in the airspace around the Plaintiff; and - (b) otherwise does not admit the paragraph. - 27.
+In response to paragraph 27 of the FASOC, The Defendant admits paragraph 27 of the FASOC, but does not plead to the particulars as it is not required to plead to those matters styled as particulars. - (a) admits that SC Jarnet spoke to the Plaintiff; - (b) says that SC Jarnet told the Plaintiff his name and place of duty; - (c) admits that the Plaintiff stopped walking towards the entrance; - (d) says that SC Jarnet was lawfully authorised to stop and detain the Plaintiff pursuant to s 21 of LEPRA because SC Jarnet suspected on reasonable grounds that the Plaintiff had in her possession or under her control, in contravention of the Drug Misuse and Trafficking Act 1985, a prohibited plant or prohibited drug;